 Pathetic: Hayden Christensen’s performance as Anakin Skywalker, was horrendously bad.
 He’s like a whiny prom queen who’s seeking attention.
 Why did George turned one of the greatest villains in cinematic history a male diva?
 Good lord!
 The American Film Institute (AFI for short) ranked Vader as one of the most iconic antagonists!
 George why didn’t you use your brain to make Darth Vader a tragic villain?

 Chemistry between Anakin & Padmè, felt awkward and stiff like two six years olds partaking in a Romeo & Juliet play.
-In The Original Trilogy, Han & Leila’s chemistry in The Empire Strikes Back, was executed carefully, because the two have known each other during a gap between A New Hope and Empire Strikes Back, it worked out pretty well with Han’s likable masculine charms and Leia’s no nonsense personality as she’s a capable of taking care of herself.
+In The Original Trilogy, Han & Leila’s chemistry in The Empire Strikes Back, was executed carefully, because the two have known each other during a gap between A New Hope and Empire Strikes Back, it worked out pretty well with Han’s likable masculine charms and Leia’s no nonsense personality as she’s really capable of taking care of herself.
 Unlike Han, (his future son-in-law) Anakin, was kinda creepy towards Padmè and she immediately falls in love with him.
 Nobody becomes attracted to a stalker in Real Life?
 Care to explain Helga from Hey Arnold?
 So Luke & Leia’s parents are unintentionally a stalker and a bimbo.
 Way to go George for ruining Anakin’s personal backstory!

 Anakin’s nickname is still “Ani,” every time I hear that, I rolled my eyes in disgust.
 As I have mentioned on my review for The Phantom Menace, hearing that nickname automatically plays “The Song’ll Come Out Tomorrow” in my head.
 I would rather listen to Dr. Evil singing “It’s A Hard Knock Life!”

 For the love of cinema!
 The Biggest Con, that got me enraged as a Star Wars fan, is a scene with Anakin & Padmè having some sort of picnic together.
 As the scene continues with them talking, they both begin to giggle at each other, then the scene cuts to a whimsical running around in the grass sequence, then the two roll around together, to put salt in the wound, the scene ends with something that resembles an inappropriate image.
 As Doug Walker/Nostalgia Critic once said, “You know for kids!”
-I’m gonna have to Triple Down on this con because the question is, “Am I watching an Epic Sci-Fi Fantasy Adventure War Film, or a cheap knock-off of Bridget Jones’ Diary?
+I’m gonna have to Triple Down on this con because the question is, “Am I watching an Epic Sci-Fi Fantasy Adventure War Film, or a cheap knock-off of Bridget Jones’ Diary?!”
 Could be worse, if they showed a scene that resembles Natalie Portman in Closer.
 I refuse to tell you what it is because you don’t wanna know!
-Luke, Leia, or Kylo Ren would be appalled!
+Luke, Leia, or Kylo Ren would be appalled or suffer a heart attack!

 The Worst Line for the film is “I hate sand, it’s rough coarse, irritating.”
 The Line was delivered by Anakin.
 That’s not how you pick a girl to like you.
 Darth Vader use to have the coolest dialogue in The Original Trilogy, until George decided to come with a lame one.
 Seriously, Anakin really needs a date doctor.